JJaje31/NewsNow/ReadMe.md

 # News Now
-This is a news aggregator that uses Node.js, Express, and React.
-This app is strictly built for my portfolio/Git Hub for potential employers/recruiters.
+This is a news aggregator that displays all the current news events via categories in the United States.

 ## Usage
 This apps server is run on localhost:5000.